Ani-Emmanuel/card-payment-validator/readme.md

 **STEPS TO RUN THE PROJECT**

- - Clone the project to you system
+ - Clone the project to your system
  - Navigate into the project
  - run npm start